exxeca/IDP_ejc_sfab_hw1/README.md

 ## Saif Abusaad

+### Hi my name is saif, I like sports like tennis, MMA and basketball but i mostly enjoy art because its my passion, I also travel alot.
+Im born in Amman the capital of jordan.

 ![DescribeThis](images/jerusalem.jpg)

 #### This is a photo of the place where my family is orginated from.
 I like this photo because it gives me hope that I might vist this place in the future